 Other solutions over the years have fallen short of actually solving this dilemma.
 The first generation of treadmill desks placed a long skinny fitness treadmill under one side of a wide stand up desk, with a chair under the other side so you could shift back and forth… and shuffle all of your equipment along with it.
 This just seems impractical and cumbersome.

 Ideally you have space for two desks during the first few weeks as you build up the endurance to stand more.
-If you don’t have that kind of space, then we recommend a Wobble Stool that can be used on the treadmill.
+If you don’t have that kind of space, then we recommend Fully’s Luna Stool which can be used on the treadmill, or a similar style Ergo Stool.

 Now, you do not really “sit” on these stools, but rather “perch” your rear on the seat, resting about half your body weight on the seat and the other half split between your two feet.
 With this “tri-pod” stance it’s easier to keep your back straight.
-These Ergo Stools have a round bottom so they tilt forward to accommodate this “tri-pod like” perch.
+These Ergo Stools have a round bottom so they tilt forward to accommodate this “tri-pod like” perch and they are easy to lift on and off your treadmill.

 Customers find these Ergo Stools useful during their first few weeks of transitioning to full use of a Treadmill Desk, and you can keep it around forever for those occasional times you feel like sitting.